▪ COVID-19 Resources

 - World Health Organization: Coronavirus Disease Travel Advice

-The resources below provide an overview of the coronavirus outbreak which was declared a Public Health Emergency of International Concern on 30 January 2020.
+The resources below provide an overview of the coronavirus outbreak which was declared a pandemic on March 11, 2020.
 These links provide rolling updates on COVID-19 including health, prevention and response resources as well as responses by governments around the globe.

 - World Health Organization: Coronavirus disease